About the Fellowship

 In return for the privilege of participating in the Fellowship year, Fellows are expected to apply what they have learned by contributing to the nation as greater leaders in their respective communities, professions, and in public service.
 Fellows are expected to return to their former or new occupations more experienced in public policy decision-making and better prepared to contribute to national affairs, thereby fulfilling the mission of the program.

-The Education Program is an important aspect of the Fellowship experience, and increases the Fellows’ exposure to renowned leaders from the private and public sectors.
+The Education Program augments and enhances the work placement experience.
+Fellows are expected to fully participate in the Education Program, which includes weekly speaker seminars, domestic policy trips, an international policy trip, and day trips to study various policy issues.
+The Education Program serves as an important aspect of the Fellowship experience, and increases the Fellows’ exposure to renowned leaders from the private and public sectors.
 Each class meets with dozens of individuals including Supreme Court Justices, Cabinet Secretaries, senior White House officials, Members of Congress, military leaders, journalists, historians, business executives, leaders from non-government organizations, and foreign heads of state.
 These sessions generally take place during the week, and are off-the-record, lively and frank.

 Another component of the Education Program involves the study of U.S. policy in action across the country and abroad, during several policy study trips throughout the year.
 White House Fellows have traveled throughout the United States, most recently to New York City, Seattle, Chicago and Detroit to study a range of issues such as education, homeland security and transportation, energy, economic development, local governance, and health care.